Peace lilies are some of the most popular houseplants. And one reason why is because they are generally pretty easy to look after.

 Why it Happens:

-- Overwatering: Surprisingly overwatering can also cause wilting as the plant’s roots drown in too much moisture and can’t take in oxygen.
+- Overwatering: Surprisingly overwatering can also cause wilting leaves.
+It’s because the roots drown in too much moisture and can’t take in oxygen.

-- Rootbound Plant: If your plant has been in the same pot for too long its roots may be cramped, making it difficult to absorb water properly.
+- Rootbound Plant: If your peace lily has been in the same pot for a while it’s roots could be cramped.
+This makes it difficult for it to absorb water, which will again cause the leaves to turn yellow.

 How to Fix It: